Ottomantric/guild-tracker/README.md

   RSVP or add events until an admin approves them on the Home tab (see "Setting up member accounts" above).
 Viewing stats and the calendar stays public either way — no login needed just to look.
-- Approving or declining a sign-up doesn't automatically touch `players.json` — you still add their RSN there yourself if you want their stats tracked.
+- Approving someone on the Admin tab automatically adds their RSN to the tracked roster (see "Adding or removing players" above) — no manual `players.json` edit needed for members who signed up through the site.
-- History is capped at 400 snapshots in `scripts/fetch-stats.js` (roughly 100 days at a 4x/day cadence) to keep the file small.
-Raise `MAX_SNAPSHOTS` if you want to keep more.
+- Snapshots older than 30 days are deleted automatically — both the file in `data/snapshots/` and its entry in `data/manifest.json` — on every scheduled run.
+Change `RETENTION_DAYS` at the top of `scripts/fetch-stats.js` if you want to keep more or less history.
 - If a player's name has unusual characters or spaces, the script URL-encodes it automatically — just type the name as it appears in-game.
 - If someone's profile is private or the name is misspelled, that player is